facebookincubator/velox/velox/docs/configs.rst

    * - spark.legacy_time_parser_policy
      - bool
      - false
      - If true, simple date formatter is used for time formatting and parsing.
-Strict date formatter is used by default.
+Joda date formatter is used by default.
+     - Joda date formatter performs strict checking of its input and uses different pattern string.
+     - For example, the 2015-07-22 10:00:00 timestamp cannot be parse if pattern is yyyy-MM-dd because the parser does not consume whole input.
+     - Another example is that the 'W' pattern, which means week in month, is not supported.
+For more differences, see #10354.

 Tracing
 --------